-The University experienced positive results from operations in fiscal 2018 resulting in an increase in net position of approximately 2.3%.
+The University experienced positive results from operations in fiscal 2019 resulting in an increase in net position of approximately 2.29%.
 The following are key financial highlights for the current period:

 - General appropriations from the Commonwealth are approved by the legislature to help fund the day-to-day operations of the University.
-The University received appropriations of \$29.5 million in fiscal 2018 as compared with \$29.4 million in fiscal 2017 and \$29.1 million in fiscal 2016. - ➤ The University undergraduate fees were basically flat this fiscal year.
-Total mandatory fees per semester were \$4,592, \$4,582 and \$4,482 in fiscal 2018, 2017 and 2016, respectively.
+The University received appropriations of \$33 million in fiscal 2019 as compared with \$29.5 million in fiscal 2018 and \$29.4 million in fiscal 2017. - ➤ The University undergraduate fees were basically flat this fiscal year.
+Total mandatory fees per semester were \$4,692, \$4,592 and \$4,582 in fiscal 2019, 2018 and 2017, respectively.
 Tuition, which is controlled by the Commonwealth, has not increased since the fall of 2001 and remains at \$485 per semester for in-state students.
-The Graduate fees per 3 credit class were \$957, \$957, and \$912 in fiscal years 2018, 2017 and 2016, respectively, and the fees for the Accelerated Online Programs were \$933 to \$1,251 per 3 credit class in fiscal 2018. - The University expended \$17.6 million from current funds for capital additions in fiscal 2018.
-Projects completed during the year included the renovations of the Landry Arena, Thompson Hall 1st Floor, Percival Hall Phase 1, the Southside Chiller and the Pearl Street Improvement Project.
-Projects in process at June 30, 2018 included the final renovations to Theater Building Phase 1, the Edgerly Replacement Elevator, and the Mathematics Emporium Classroom.
-The following projects were also in process at June 30, 2018, upgrades to the Holmes Walk in Coolers and the Energy/Water Retrofit project, improvements to McKay Phase III, Percival Hall Phase II and the Theater Block. - ➤ Total assets and deferred outflows of resources at the end of fiscal 2018 were \$244 million and exceeded liabilities and deferred inflows of resources of \$121 million by \$123 million (i.e. net position).
+The Graduate fees per 3 credit class were \$957 each year in fiscal years 2019, 2018 and 2017, and the fees for the Accelerated Online Programs were \$933 to \$1,251 per 3 credit class in fiscal 2019. - The University expended \$8 million from current funds for capital additions in fiscal 2019.
+Projects completed during the year included the renovations to the following: Theater Building Phase 1, Edgerly Elevator Replacement, Percival Hall Phase II, and Math Emporium Classroom.
+Projects in process at June 30, 2019 included the final renovations to Holmes Walk in Coolers, Energy/Water Retrofit project, the Theater Building Phase II and the Recreation Center's Roof.
+The following projects were also in process at June 30, 2019, improvements to McKay C. Building Phase III, Percival Hall Phase III and the Edgerly and Thompson Hall windows replacement. - ➤ Total assets and deferred outflows of resources at the end of fiscal 2019 were \$253 million and exceeded liabilities and deferred inflows of resources of \$127 million by \$126 million (i.e. net position).

-- ➤ Total operating, non-operating, and gift revenue for fiscal 2018 was \$105.6 million, while expenses totaled \$102.9 million, resulting in an increase to net position of \$2.7 million.
-The increase in net position includes a 7.2% increase in student tuition and fee revenues. - The prior period net position has been decreased as a result of the implementation of Governmental Accounting Standards Board ("GASB") Statement No. 75.
-The statement requires that an allocated portion of the Commonwealth's unfunded post-employment benefits other than pensions be reported on the financial statements of the individual institutions of higher education.
-The allocation is based on the actual contributions paid by the institutions through the group insurance commission charges of the fringe benefit.
-The University's portion of the Commonwealth's unfunded post-employment benefits other than pensions ("OPEB") liability is calculated at \$22.2 million at June 30, 2018 and \$22.4 million at June 30, 2017.
-Net position and other financial results have been adjusted accordingly. - Governmental Accounting Standards Board ("GASB") Statement No. 68 requires that an allocated portion of the Commonwealth's net pension liability be reported on the financial statements of the individual institutions of higher education.
+- ➤ Total operating, non-operating, and gift revenue for fiscal 2019 was \$119.6 million, while expenses totaled \$116.8 million, resulting in an increase to net position of \$2.8 million.
+The increase in net position includes a 5.8% increase in student tuition and fee revenues. - Governmental Accounting Standards Board ("GASB") Statement No. 75 requires that an allocated portion of the Commonwealth's unfunded post-employment benefits other than pensions be reported on the financial statements of the individual institutions of higher education.
+The allocation is based on the actual contributions paid by the institutions through the group insurance commission charges on the fringe benefit.
+The University's portion of the Commonwealth's unfunded post-employment benefits other than pensions (OPEB) liability is calculated at \$21.9, \$22.2, and \$22.4 million at June 30, 2019, 2018 and 2017. - ➤ GASB Statement No. 68 requires that an allocated portion of the Commonwealth's net pension liability be reported on the financial statements of the individual institutions of higher education.
 The allocation is based on the actual contributions paid by the institutions through assessed fringe benefit charges.
-The University's portion of the Commonwealth's net pension liability is calculated at \$11.4 million at June 30, 2018.
-The financial statements have been adjusted accordingly. - ➤ Unrestricted net position (before benefits adjustments of \$31.3 million at June 30, 2018) available to support short-term operations totaled \$26.8 million.
+The University's portion of the Commonwealth's net pension liability is calculated at \$12.5, \$11.4 and \$12.6 million at June 30, 2019, 2018 and 2017. - ➤ Unrestricted net position (before benefits adjustments of \$33.2 million at June 30, 2019) available to support short-term operations totaling \$28.6 million.